mozilla/extension-workshop/src/content/documentation/publish/make-money-from-browser-extensions.md

 #### Implementing a payment and licensing system

-If you make your browser extension available on Chrome, you can take advantage of the Google in-app payment API to handle transactions.
+One service to add payments to extensions is [ExtensionPay](https://extensionpay.com).
+It's open-source, works across all browsers, and doesn't have any up-front costs or monthly fees.
+It has pre-built options for free trials, one-time payments and monthly/yearly subscriptions, and a login system for your extension's users.

-For Firefox, and most other major browsers, you will need to setup a payment system.
-A simple and reasonably robust approach is to do the following:
+To create a payment system yourself, a simple and reasonably robust approach is to do the following:

 - Sell users a lifetime license with a private license key.
 - On a suitable server, store details of the license key and a related email address.